RECENTLY restored to its former glories, The Castle Inn, in Hornby, is a delightful place to eat, drink and be merry.

 For starters we decided to share a selection of fresh local vegetables coated in a crispy tempura batter with chilli and coriander mayonnaise (£4.95).

-They were tasty and the mayonnaise was delicious, but perhaps we should have pushed the boat out and chosen one each, as this was not a dish intended for sharing, but it still set us up nicely for our mains.
+They were tasty and the mayonnaise was delicious, but perhaps we should have pushed the boat out and chosen one each, as this was not a dish intended for sharing, but it still set us up nicely for

 I went for the local farmed chicken breast pan fried with garlic and thyme sat on confit fondant potato with a creamy Madeira and mushroom sauce (£11.95).